ryankarlos/AWS-ML-services/projects/nlp/README.md

 * AWS Translate: Translate text from one lang to another
 * AWS Comprehend: Analysis of text data e.g. sentiment analysis, POS tagging, key phrases, entity detection

+The code for the following exercise can be found [here](https://github.com/ryankarlos/AWS-ML-services) and configuring virtual environment with dependencies [here](https://ryankarlos.github.io/AWS-ML-services/#environment-and-dependencies)

 ### Use Case 1 - Translating Video speech to another language and analysing sentiment and key-words in speech

 ![](../../screenshots/nlp/AWS_nlp_speech_translation_architecture.png)